-I don’t know about you, but I want summer to be different from the rest of the year.
+I don’t know about you, but I want to slow down this summer.
 I think it’s because I grew up in a time and place when summer for kids meant lots of freedom and relaxation.
 The kids in my neighborhood didn’t follow a jam-packed schedule of camps and programs; we just hung out with our friends, went to camp for a week, and took a trip to the beach with the family.

 The reality for most women, however, is that summer isn’t very different from the rest of the year.
 Schedules don’t magically divest themselves of commitments and responsibilities don’t suddenly come to a screeching halt, just because the calendar says “June,” “July” or “August.”
 So except for, perhaps, a week or two of vacation, summer isn’t particularly relaxing or fun for many women.
 (And even then, they may need to be intentional to make sure that vacation fun and relaxing.)

 Fortunately, I think we can change this pattern.
 We can’t go back to the carefree summers of childhood, but we can create something that’s different from the busy routine of September – May.
 The secret is making small, short-term changes in our lives that reduce stress and give us some space to kick back, relax, and make happy memories.
-Here are 6 ways to make those kinds of changes – and to enjoy life more this summer.
+Here are 6 simple things you can do:

 Identify one or two of those areas, and figure out a way to simplify them for the summer.
 Hire a tween or young teen in your neighborhood to help with routine tasks, like folding laundry.
 Or let him or her play with your younger children while you get some things done.
 Research and implement a simple process for dealing with clutter.
 Plan and fix simple meals.
 Take a little bit of time on Sunday afternoon or evening to prep food for the week.
 Figure out an activities schedule that keeps you from becoming a one-woman taxi service.
 Just pick one or two things that are causing stress for you, and figure out a way to simplify them.